tuysantos/myorb-snomed/README.md

 # myorb-snomed
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

 Snomed CT is a clinical terminology that is used by physicians and other health care providers for the electronic exchange of clinical health information.
 This project allows you to insert a term and search for any related result.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

-This demo displays a list of albums with their year and artist.
-It is not possible to add duplicate titles per artist.

 This project uses the following tools and technologies:
 - Angular Material 13